My Own ESP32 IoT Device for Collecting Sensor Data - For Beginners and Arduino Users

 🔧 Course Introduction

-This course is a practice-oriented lecture on designing and manufacturing your own custom development boards using the ESP32, a representative IoT microcontroller.
+This course is a practice-oriented lecture where you will design and produce your own custom development boards using the ESP32, a representative IoT microcontroller.

 • We have lowered the tuition barrier so that even beginners can learn easily.
 Invest just 6 hours.